 - 2 tablespoons butter

-- 1 cup Spanish onion, diced in a food processor
+- 1 cup diced Spanish onion (diced in a food processor)

-- 2 cups lobster stock (purchase from a reputable seafood market OR make from scratch using lobster carcasses, mirepox, herbs)
+- 2 cups lobster stock (purchase from a reputable seafood market or make from scratch using lobster carcasses, mirepoix, herbs)

 - 1/8 teaspoon cayenne pepper

 - 1 1/2 cups whole milk

 - 1 tablespoon extra-virgin olive oil

 - 1 pound fresh lobster meat, coarsely chopped into 2-inch pieces